 Though every app will differ in its functionality, there are some key characteristics that the best budget apps will all share include.

-1. They suit your needs
+1. It suits your needs

 Just like every other personal financial product on the market, a budget app is intended to appeal to a specific user.
 We recommend writing a “wish list” of every feature that you’re looking for in a good budget app and read app reviews online to make sure your needs are met.
 A budget app can offer the following: